 Keep it simple and professional.
-Do not pick ANY words or terms that can be traced back to you as the author.
-(Some folks choose the name of their hometown, street, kids, pets….. no… just no)
+Do not pick any words or terms that can be traced back to you as the author.
+(If you're thinking of naming your publishing company after the name of your hometown, street, kids or beloved pet…. no… just no.)

 Choose a name that inspires and sounds much bigger than your book.
-Some of my current favorites chosen by my clients are Holland Press, Capitol Publishing, Organization Diagnostics, TideWater Press.
+Some of my current favorites chosen by my clients are Holland Press, Capitol Publishing, Organization Diagnostics, Avrock Press.

 You want a name that inspires confidence in the buyer and reader.

 Have you ever seen the old Western movies where all a person had to do to claim land was put their flag up or build a home on it?
 Claiming your publishing company imprint name is a bit like that.

 Of course, you should do your due diligence to ensure that no one else is using the name.
 The two easiest ways to do this are:

 If both of the above searches come up empty, it's considered relatively safe to claim and use the publishing company name for your imprint.*